madetech/learn/ideas/README.md

 ### Read

-Pick up a book and read, here are a few that are invaluable
+Pick up a book and read.
+In no particular order, here are a few that are invaluable

 * Test Driven Development: By Example (Kent Beck)
 * Growing Object-Oriented Software Guided By Tests (Steve Freeman, Nat Pryce)